-(f) With respect to information security controls, IRESS is well advanced towards achieving ISO 27001 accreditation.
+(f) With respect to information security controls, IRESS holds an ISO 27001 certification which has an effective date of 22 April 2016 to 21 April 2019.
 ISO 27001 requires organisations to put in place a broad range of internal information security risk controls designed to reduce the likelihood of information security incidents, whether innocent or malicious, and to reduce the impact of such incidents if and when they occur.
-See: http://www.iso.org/iso/home/standards/management-standards/iso27001.htm The audit accreditation process was undertaken by independent consultants.
+IRESS is subject to an annual audit to ensure ongoing compliance with the ISO 27001 standard.
+IRESS passed its 2016 audit.
+See: http://www.iso.org/iso/home/standards/management-standards/iso27001.htm

 The CEO/MD and CFO have provided a written declaration to the Board, as is required by section 295A of the Corporations Act.
 Internal control assurance letters are completed by the senior executives of all significant business units, as well as by finance managers, in support of these written declarations.

 IRESS operates in a dynamic, international and regulated industry and is exposed to economic risks affecting it and its clients over which it often has limited control.

 Economic conditions, domestically and internationally, can impact client revenue and accordingly client demand for IRESS’ systems.
 This risk is mitigated by IRESS’ diverse geographic presence and diverse product portfolio, though as noted above the industry which IRESS services is international, meaning that economic issues are seldom isolated to single countries.